soos3d/SpectraX/README.md

 ## Object Detection with YOLO

-QuickCast includes real-time object detection capabilities using the [YOLO (You Only Look Once) model from Ultralytics](https://github.com/ultralytics/ultralytics).
+SentriX includes real-time object detection capabilities using the [YOLO (You Only Look Once) model from Ultralytics](https://github.com/ultralytics/ultralytics).
 This feature allows you to process video streams and detect objects in real-time.

 ### Object Detection Features